The Brooks Caldera 2 is a great all-around, but average, trail running shoe. Take it from the roads to the trails in lightweight comfort and style.

 With an uber-cushioned midsole and reinforced toe cap, this shoe provides average protection from unexpected roots and rocks on the trail.
 While it doesn't have a stone guard, the 24mm of cushioning in the forefoot and the 28mm of cushioning in the heel is ample enough to provide an additional barrier from the trail.
 While the toe cap isn't the burliest we've seen, it does the trick to prevent unsuspected stubs.

-In addition, the super breathable mesh upper keeps out most particulates with the exception of super fine sand.
+Also, the super breathable mesh upper keeps out most particulates except for super fine sand.
 We took this shoe on a hiking mission through several desert canyons, and while hiking in the Grand Canyon.

 With a less aggressive, sticky tread this trail runner is perfect for getting out the door and onto your favorite trail.
 We tested traction over a variety of surfaces to include sand, choss, single-track, gravel, pavement and more.
 We even took it on super technical trails.
-In most of them, it did well with the exception of super steep and loose terrain.
-This is due to the make-up of the outsole.
+In most of them, it did well except on super steep and loose terrain.
+This fact is due to the make-up of the outsole.

 The lugs are not very tall (3mm), but come in a variety of shapes and sizes.
 Each sits in a different direction, facilitating a little extra bite when the trail begins to tilt upwards (or downwards).

 The rubber is sticky, yet pliable, molding to roots and rocks.
-Unfortunately, the durability of the lugs isn't great as we noticed that the lugs wore down after a few short runs.
-Overall, it performed well on a plethora of surfaces with the exception of wet rocks, tough mud, and gravel over rock.
+Unfortunately, the durability of the lugs isn't exceptional as we noticed that the lugs wore down after a few short runs.
+Overall, it performed well on a plethora of surfaces, but not on wet rocks, mud, and gravel over rock.

 For a shoe with a higher stack height than most (28mm in the heel), it is surprisingly stable.
 When hiking over trails littered with stray rocks and roots (perfect heel turning country), we are happy to report that we still felt nimble and close to the ground.
 While this shoe doesn't have any fancy stability features like a TPU harness or nylon shanks embedded into the sole, the stability comes in the form of the shoe flexibility and its low profile design (only 4mm drop).